RetroMato/RetroMatoHelixPlugins/README.md

 # RetroMatoHelixPlugins

 The plugins I put here are free of use.
-All I ask is for credit if you apply them on your server.
+Just keep the credits inside the plugins, thanks.